SwitchCraftCC/sc-docs/src/whats-new/plethora.md

 - Player meta fields <NYI/>: `isFlying`, `allowFlying`, `walkSpeed`, `flySpeed`
 - Block meta fields <NYI/>: `harvestLevel`, `harvestTool`, `metadata`
 - Enchantment names are slightly different (e.g. `enchantment.oxygen` -> `minecraft:respiration`)
+- Entity 'motion' and 'velocity' have been split up into two separate fields.
+They are:
+  - `motionX`, `motionY`, `motionZ` - the entity's server-side velocity.
+For players, this only includes motion that was initiated by the server (e.g. kinetic launch, elytra flying, etc.).
+Since the player's position is always updated by the client, this means that it may not be a fully accurate representation of the change in the player's position.
+  - `deltaPosX`, `deltaPosY`, `deltaPosZ` - the entity's client-side velocity.
+This is derived from the entity's position on the server at the end of the tick.
+For players, this includes all motion, including motion initiated by the client (e.g. walking, sprinting, knockback, etc.).
+However, since the player's position is always updated by the client, some components of the velocity may be delayed according to the client's latency, which will always be at least 1 tick.
+  - For non-player entities, these values should be identical, but the 'deltaPos' fields may be delayed by a tick.

 #### Overlay glasses